 How therapeutic riding helps patients physically and mentally:

 - Physical.
 The physical benefits of equestrian therapy are based primarily on the movement of the horse.
 As the horse walks, the repetitive swinging motion helps to improve an individual's balance, coordination, and strength and muscle tone through their trunk, as well as their legs.

 - Cognitive.
 Equestrian therapy can also aide in improving cognitive processes through the course of learning or relearning riding skills after changes to cognition or attention.
 Cognitive skills improve because riding requires balance, stability, timing and planning so that the horse can receive accurate messages from the rider.

 The equestrian therapists from Bryn Mawr Rehab and the therapeutic riding instructors from Thorncroft are trained to meet the needs of people with disabilities.
 Sessions are conducted with the help of trained side aides and leaders to create a safe riding environment.
-(Side aides and leaders are often volunteers with riding experience who, in addition to assisting with therapy sessions, help to lead horses and to teach stable management after therapeutic riding sessions.)
-Horses used for the sessions are chosen for their gentle temperament.
-The horses then are trained to move smoothly and tolerate the equipment, noise and activity that are part of equestrian therapy.
+Side aides and leaders are often volunteers with riding experience who help to lead horses and to teach stable management after therapeutic riding sessions in addition to assisting with therapy sessions.

 Patients with physical and/or cognitive impairments are the best candidates for equine-assisted therapy.
 Those referred for this therapy are often recovering from a brain injury, stroke, spinal cord injury, amputation, or have a disorder such as multiple sclerosis, although therapeutic riding is not limited to people with these conditions.